ahaldane/ndarray_ducktypes/doc/NDarray_Ducktypes.md

 def select(condlist, choicelist, default=0):
     ... your implementation here ...
 ```
 In this example, the elements of the `choicelist` argument are checked for type, and not condlist.
 The function returns a list of types, which the implements decorator will then automatically check to be a known type.

-Alternately, the function you provide may raise a `NotImplementedError` to signify that type check failed.
+Lastly, the `checked_args` function you provide may raise a `NotImplementedError` to signify that type check failed.
 Since you have access to all of the `__array_function__` arguments you can implement any dispatch behavior desired.

 Duck Scalars
 ------------